sindresorhus/sindresorhus.github.com/source/content/apps/command-x.md

 #### I am not able to cut text when editing a filename in Finder

 This is a known issue that is unfortunately not fixable.
 The app works by overriding the normal cut keyboard shortcut when Finder is active, which also affects cutting text in a filename.
 There is no way to differentiate between cutting a file and cutting text in a filename in Finder.

+#### I am not able to cut text in the search field in Finder

+Same as the above.

 #### Where can I find the changelog?